-The Music Department is housed in the Mabel Lewallen Tarr Music Building, one of the finest buildings on the Carson-Newman campus.
+The Department of Music is housed in the Mabel Lewallen Tarr Music Building, one of the finest buildings on the Carson-Newman campus.
 The building features a recital hall, private rehearsal studios, music library, and an electronic music lab.
 There are several music ensembles, both vocal and instrumental, that give concerts and tour the area during the school year.
-The Music Department also presents a Lyric Theater production in the fall, spring, and Mayterm.
+The Department of Music also presents a Lyric Theater production in the fall, spring, and Mayterm.
 Applied music lessons and ensembles are open to music majors and non-music majors.

-Music majors are eligible for membership in Delta Omicron, Pi Kappa Lambda, American Guild of Organists, and the Music Educators National Conference.
+Music majors are eligible for membership in Delta Omicron, Music Teachers National Association, National Association for Music Education, and Pi Kappa Lambda.

-Teacher Licensure: Any student wishing to teach Music (K-12) must be a music education major and meet the requirements of the Teacher Education Department.
+Teacher Licensure: Any student wishing to teach Music (K-12) must be a music education major and meet the requirements of the Department of Teacher Education.